 7. Supervised classroom experience.
 Supervised clinical experiences shall be continuous and systematic and comprised of early field experiences and a minimum of 10 weeks of successful full-time student teaching in the endorsement area sought under the supervision of a cooperating teacher with demonstrated effectiveness in the classroom.
 The summative supervised student teaching experience shall include at least 150 clock hours spent in direct teaching at the level of endorsement in a public or accredited nonpublic school.

 If a preK-12 endorsement is sought, teaching activities shall be at the elementary and middle or secondary levels.
 Individuals seeking the endorsement in library media shall complete the supervised school library media practicum in a school library media setting.
 Individuals seeking an endorsement in an area of special education shall complete the supervised classroom experience requirement in the area of special education for which the endorsement is sought.
 One year of successful full-time teaching experience in the endorsement area in a public or an accredited nonpublic school may be accepted in lieu of the supervised teaching experience.
 For the Online Teacher License only, one year of successful online teaching experience in the endorsement area in a public school, an accredited nonpublic school, or an accredited virtual school or program may be accepted in lieu of the supervised teaching experience.
-A fully licensed, experienced teacher shall be available in the school building to assist a beginning teacher employed through the alternate route.
+A fully licensed, experienced teacher shall be available in the school building to assist a beginning teacher employed through the alternate route…

-8VAC20-23-720.
+…8VAC20-23-720.
 Revocation.

 Part VII.
 Revocation, Cancellation, Suspension, Denial, and Reinstatement of Licenses